LGBTQ rights in Hong Kong: Recognition of same-sex relationships

 Same-sex marriage or civil unions are not recognised in Hong Kong.

 Nonetheless, in June 2009, the Hong Kong Government extended limited recognition and protection to cohabitating same-sex couples under the Domestic Violence Ordinance.

 In 2013, Hong Kong's High Court ruled that a transgender woman can marry her boyfriend and told the government that they had one year to draft a law that allows for post-operation transsexual or transgender individuals to marry.
 In spring of 2014, it was announced that though the law had not been finished, transgender citizens could start marrying in July.
 Some rights activists have expressed their discontent with the provision that a person must have undergone complete gender reassignment surgery to receive a marriage license.
 On 17 July 2014, it was announced that transgender citizens could marry and that the law will be finished after the summer recess.
 Some have stated that the delay of the final draft was a positive thing since the subsequent law has "lots of holes and ambiguity".

-In July 2018, Chief Executive of Hong Kong Carrie Lam said that the Hong Kong government has no plans to amend the law and approve same-sex marriage in near future following a landmark ruling in favour of a same-sex couple's dependant visa application, and said though the government respected the court's ruling, the case was not a challenge to Hong Kong's Marriage Ordinance and concerned only the city's immigration policy.
+In July 2018, Chief Executive of Hong Kong Carrie Lam said that the Hong Kong government had no plans to amend the law and approve same-sex marriage in the near future following a landmark ruling in favour of a same-sex couple's dependant visa application, and said though the government respected the court's ruling, the case was not a challenge to Hong Kong's Marriage Ordinance and concerned only the city's immigration policy.
 In March 2019, she reiterated her position saying that the government was no closer to legalizing same-sex marriage, saying the issue was still "controversial"، but indicated that a recent court ruling in immigration arrangements for same-sex couples who married abroad "does help" to bring overseas talent to the city.